If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 Getting your fabric tight in the hoop is one of the most important steps when you learn hand embroidery.
 I have a full guide to setting up your hoop here.

-If you can stretch the fabric so it feels tight like a drum skin, stitching will feel smoother and you’ll be less likely to get wrinkles or puckers in the finished piece.
+If you can stretch the fabric so it feels tight like a drum skin, stitching will feel smoother and you’ll be much less likely to end up with wrinkles or puckers in the finished piece.

 Embroidery fabric